The New Risks posed by Crypto

 Cryptocurrency also has created new ways to fund terrorism since transferring laundered funds across borders is now as simple as the click of a button.
 It is also very cheap to transfer funds internationally, making it an appealing alternative for criminals over the traditional banking system.

-To combat this growing problem, regulators around the world are tightening restrictions and implementing regulations to ensure the anti-money laundering procedures are in place as required.
+To combat this growing problem, regulators around the world are tightening restrictions and implementing regulations to ensure anti-money laundering procedures are in place as required.
 A robust AML program allows organizations to prevent and detect illegal activities and reduce the occurrence of financial crimes.

 Understanding AML Regulations